ecetsn/CS210_Term_Project/README.md

 ## Findings

 ### Sentiment Correlations Findings:

+#### Analysis of Weighted Sentiment Over Time to Derive a Correlation Heapmap
+In this analysis, I examine the trends in weighted sentiment over time by grouping the data based on date and time slots.
+The weighted sentiment is calculated and averaged for each group, resulting in a pivot table that provides insights into sentiment patterns during different times of the day.

 ![img5](https://github.com/ecetsn/CS210_Term_Project/assets/26511196/342872e4-f21f-44b8-a769-9de7f4d68a09)

+#### Box plottings to visualize the correlation better
 ![img2](https://github.com/ecetsn/CS210_Term_Project/assets/26511196/e5465bd3-7f57-424f-b895-a27bde3af8f0)
 ![img3](https://github.com/ecetsn/CS210_Term_Project/assets/26511196/f22cd989-a7f0-4a2e-ac41-f968b9f14693)
 ![img4](https://github.com/ecetsn/CS210_Term_Project/assets/26511196/16f9bb70-f137-4aee-a93c-e72d18d34d3f)

+> these findings on sentiment correlation are used to test my hypothesis

+## Hypothesis Testing
+### Null Hypothesis(H0)
+- There is no significant correlation between the selected periods of the day.
+### Alternative Hypothesis(H1)
+- There is a significant correlation between the selected periods of the day.

+### Hypothesis Testing Technique:
+- In this section, I employ the Pearson correlation test to assess the correlation between different variables.
+The `pearsonr`  function is utilized to calculate both correlation coefficients and associated p-values for hypothesis testing.
+#### Purpose:
+- The Pearson correlation test is employed to understand the strength and direction of the linear relationship between two variables.
+This analysis provides insight into whether changes in one variable are associated with systematic changes in another.
+#### Method:
+- The code snippet utilizes the pearsonr function from the scipy.stats library to conduct hypothesis testing based on the Pearson correlation coefficient.
+This coefficient is employed to measure the linear relationship between two variables, providing insights into the strength and direction of their association.
+The accompanying p-value assists in evaluating the statistical significance of the observed correlation.

+- In this context, the null hypothesis posits that there is no correlation between the specified pairs of variables.
+The code then calculates the p-value associated with the correlation coefficients for morning vs. night average sentiment and evening vs. noon average sentiment.
+The significance level (alpha) is set to 0.05, a commonly used threshold in hypothesis testing.

+- The subsequent evaluation of results involves comparing the computed p-values with the chosen significance level.
+If a p-value is less than the significance level, it suggests that there is a statistically significant correlation between the respective pairs of variables.
+Conversely, if the p-value exceeds the significance level, the conclusion is that there is no significant correlation.

 #### Morning vs. Night Sentiment:
 - There is no significant correlation between morning average sentiment and night average sentiment.